-If you want to delete a Reference-element you may also delete those elements that can only exist with the Reference-element.
+To delete a Reference-element you may need to delete those elements that exist with the Reference-element.

-1.Click an element in the graphic-area or the Assembly-Tree so that it shows in Selection-Window
+1.Click an element in the graphics-area or the Assembly-Tree so that it is in Selection-Window

 2.Right-click the element